BioplatformsAustralia/bpaotu/README.md

 This mode builds development images and is intended for local development.
 Development mode allows features such as hot-reloading for both Django and React.

+Everything, including the frontend (accessible on localhost:3000), is run in a docker container.

 ```
 docker compose -f docker-compose-build.yml build dev worker frontend-dev
 docker compose up
 ```

-### Production (local nginx config)
+### Production

-This mode builds production images and is intended for testing production behaviour locally, with SSL provided by self-signed certs.

-Build a local "prod" backend and a local "prod" frontend that uses the local nginx config:
+In production deployments the TLS termination is performed by an external reverse proxy, so the production container listens on HTTP only.

+For testing a production build, use a reverse-proxy running on the host.
+An example reverse-proxy nginx config can be found at `frontend/nginx/reverse-proxy.conf`
+To test HTTPS, use `mkcert` to generate self-signed certs for testing the production deployment, placing them in the location expected by the reverse proxy config.

+The build is handled by the `circleci-prodbuild.sh` script, but can be summarised as:

 ```
-docker compose -f docker-compose-build.yml build prod worker
+docker compose -f docker-compose-build.yml build prod worker frontend
-docker compose -f docker-compose-build.yml build --build-arg FRONTEND_NGINX=local frontend
 ```

-To test HTTPS locally (for the local nginx config) create certs (e.g. with `mkcert`) and mount them into the container using the relevant volume in `docker-compose.prod.yml`.

-Run using the prod compose file alone:
+When construction a docker-compose.yml for use in production / use the prod compose file alone:

 ```
 docker compose -f docker-compose.prod.yml up
 ```

 > Do not include `docker-compose.yml` here, because that file mounts the local repo into `/app` for hot-reloading in development mode.
 In prod mode that mount will overwrite the image contents (e.g. will cause `Permission denied` on `/app/docker-entrypoint.sh`).

-### Production (real nginx config)

-In production deployments the TLS termination is performed by an external reverse proxy, so the production container listens on HTTP only.

-Note: this is handled by the `circleci-prodbuild.sh` script.

 ### Frontend